TRUFAMANIA

 Ascomata: hypogeous to partially emergent at maturity, 3–10(–15) cm in size, subglobose, turbinate, obpyriform, sometimes coalescent, often with tapered, sterile base, initially whitish with pink shades and black spots, darkening with age, finally brown, initially smooth, unpolished, sometimes cracked, associated with rapid growth.

-Peridium: 2–3 mm thick, whitish pink salmon in cross section, prosenchymatous, composed of more o less inflated hyphae, thin-walled, 20–50 µm wide, sometimes arranged in parallel orientation, hyalines, yellowish in the outermost layers.
+Peridium: 2–3 mm thick, whitish-pink salmon in cross section, prosenchymatous, composed of more or less inflated hyphae, thin-walled, 20–50 µm wide, sometimes arranged in parallel orientation, hyaline, yellowish in the outermost layers.

-Gleba: solid, fleshy, succulent, whitish to pale pink at first, grayish, maturing to reddish brown pockets of fertile tissue separated by sterile veins concolours with peridium cross section, inconspicuous at maturity.
+Gleba: solid, fleshy, succulent, whitish to pale pink at first, greyish, maturing to reddish-brown pockets of fertile tissue separated by sterile veins concolorous with the peridium in cross section, inconspicuous at maturity.

 Taste: mild, pleasant, gastronomically prized.

-Widely distributed in the western half of the Iberian Peninsula, areas with Mediterranean climate, very common in grassland of Extremadura, in acid, sandy, moist, well drained soils, exclusively associated with Tuberaria guttata, March through May.
-Its fruiting period is very dependent on rainfall and temperature, absent some years, when weather conditions are not suitable.
+Widely distributed in the western half of the Iberian Peninsula, in areas with a Mediterranean climate, very common in the grasslands of Extremadura, in acid, sandy, moist, well-drained soils, exclusively associated with Tuberaria guttata, March through May.
+Its fruiting period is highly dependent on rainfall and temperature, and the species may be absent in years when conditions are unfavourable.

 Terfezia arenaria spores